FirestormAngel/raspberry-documentation/README_v2.md

 ```

-To try out the configuration for 120 seconds:
+To try out the configuration for 120 seconds (configuration will be reverted after 120 sec, however the 01-router.conf file will not revert):
 ```bash
 $ sudo netplan try
 ```